 In today’s world, it’s hard to avoid sitting down for much of the day.
 But it’s also hard to avoid hearing about and dealing with the risks of spending so much time on our rear.
 And the danger is real; sedentary behavior can result in an increased risk of cardiovascular heart disease, type 2 diabetes, obesity, cancer, and depression, as well as chronic back issues including weakening bones, muscle degeneration, decreased mobility, and issues like herniated discs.
+Let’s find ways to minimize lower back pain when sitting.

 “Back pain sends more patients to doctors than any condition other than the common cold.
 It’s the fifth most common reason for hospitalizations and the third most common cause of surgery,” said Prevention.
 “Did you know that sitting puts 40% more pressure on your spine than standing?”